SamElfring/samelfring.dev/README.md

-# samelfring.nl
+# samelfring.dev

-This is my personal portfolio website built using Vue.js.
+This is my personal portfolio website built using Nuxt.js.
 It showcases my skills, projects, and provides information about me.
-You can view the live website here: [samelfring.nl](https://samelfring.nl).
+You can view the live website here: [samelfring.dev](https://samelfring.dev).
 ## Table of Contents

 - [Features](#features)